garrypolley/garrypolley/content/post/pv-zoning-info.md

 # What does this mean for Prairie Village?

 Honestly -- minor changes to the code.
 The buildings can't be larger than they are today.
 Added residential _must_ adhere to existing R-* zoning requirements.
-With green space requirements of C-2 residential matching that of existing C-2 requirements.
+And residential added to C-2 must adhere to green space requirements of C-2 zoning.

 You may be asking -- What about parking?
 Well, as far as I can tell there are no changes to the codes for that.
 This means they'll fall under our [current parking codes](https://library.municode.com/ks/prairie_village/codes/code_of_ordinances?nodeId=CHXIXZORE_CH19.46OREPALORE).
 Given the 3 areas potentially impacted, there is plenty of existing unused parking.